Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Experiment

-For class $c$, $TP_c$ represents the true positives, and $FP_c$ denotes false positives. $FN_c$ is false negative predictions.
 In SemanticKITTI benchmark, the single scan task evaluates 19 different classes ($n = 19$).
 On the other hand, the multiple scans task evaluates 25 different classes ($n = 25$), which needs to distinguish more than 6 moving classes comparing to the single-scan challenge.
+In SemanticPOSS benchmark, 11 different classes are evaluated in the single-scan task.